lxstray/media_converter/README.md

-a simple pet project that allows you to extract audio from youtube videos
+A simple pet project that allows you to download audio from soundcloud or youtube.
+In the new version added work with playlists (for youtube only).

 **Preview:**